From deep inelastic scattering to heavy-flavor semi-leptonic decays: Total rates into multi-hadron final states from lattice QCD: Introduction

 In Ref.~\cite{Lellouch2000}, Lellouch and L\"uscher derived a conversion factor relating these finite- and infinite-volume matrix elements.
 The factor depends on the box size via a known geometric function and also depends on the derivative of the elastic pion scattering phase shift, $\partial \delta_{\pi \pi}(k)/\partial k$, evaluated at the kaon mass.
 This relation is being used by the RBC/UKQCD collaboration to perform a full-error-budget calculation of $K \to \pi \pi$ decays, aiming towards a first-principles understanding of the $\Delta I=1/2$ rule and a prediction of $\epsilon'/\epsilon$~\cite{KpipiThreeHalves2015,KpipiCPV2015}.

 The Lellouch-L\"uscher relation has since been generalized to states with non-zero total momentum in the finite volume and to coupled two-particle channels with non-identical and non-degenerate particles, as well as particles with intrinsic spin \cite{KSS2005,Christ2005,MeyerTimelike2011,HSmultiLL,BricenoTwoPart2012,BHWOneToTwo,BHOneToTwoSpin}.
 These extensions also accommodate currents that carry angular-momentum, momentum and energy, allowing one to extract time-like form factors as well as semi-leptonic decay amplitudes.
 In Ref.~\cite{BH2to2} the relation was also extended to matrix elements of the form $\langle \pi \pi, \mathrm{out} \vert \mathcal J(0) \vert \pi \pi, \mathrm{in}\rangle$, providing a rigorous path towards resonance form factors and transition amplitudes.
+Going beyond single-current insertions, Ref.~\cite{Christ:2015pwa} used techniques based in the Lellouch-L\"uscher approach to analyze long-distance contributions to $K_L$-$K_S$ mixing from a finite-volume Euclidean four-point function.